morrownr/8812au/Bridged_Wireless_Access_Point_RasPiOS.md

 # if parameter is not 9 set, 5 is the default value.
 #sae_anti_clogging_threshold=10

+# Note: Capabilities can vary even between adapters with the same chipset
+#
 # IEEE 802.11n
 ieee80211n=1
 wmm_enabled=1
-#
-# Note: Capabilities can vary between adapters with the same chipset.
 #
 # Note: Only one ht_capab= line and one vht_capab= should be active.
 The
 # content of these lines is determined by the capabilities of your adapter.